Vajiranath/Rainfall-Data/README.md

 ## Table of Contents

-Dataset and Setup
+* Dataset and Setup

-Configuration
+* Configuration

-How to Use
+* How to Use

-Project Structure
+* Project Structure

-Data Description
+* Data Description

-Acknowledgement

 ## Dataset and Setup